Irtaza2009/indigo/README.md

 2. Edit `_config.yml` with your data (check <a href="README.md#settings">settings</a> section)
 3. Write some posts :bowtie:

-If you want to test locally on your machine, do the following steps also:
+If you want to test locally on your machine, also do the following steps:

 1. Install [Jekyll](https://jekyllrb.com) and [Bundler](https://bundler.io/).
 2. Clone the forked repo on your machine